Typoart GmbH (or: VEB Typoart)

 - Magna: a DDR magazine text typeface from 1968, by Herbert Thannhaeuser.
 In 1975, Albert Kapr added Cyrillic letters.
 Karl-Heinz Lange developed the phototype.
 URW, Linotype and Elsner&Flake (who owns the trademark) have a digital version.

 - Maxima: a sans family by Gert Wunderlich (1970).
-Elsner&Flake (who owns the trademak), Linotype and URW have a digital version.
+Elsner&Flake (who owns the trademark), Linotype and URW have a digital version.

-- Minima: Karl-Heinz Lange's narrow sans designed for the DDR's telephone directory.
+- Minima: Karl-Heinz Lange's narrow sans designed for the DDR's telephone directory in 1984.
+Revived by Ralph M. Unger in 2017 as Tablica.

 - Molli: a comic book typeface by Harald Brödel.

-- Neutra: A variant of Clarendon, rendered more legible by Albert Kapr.
+- Neutra (1968): A variant of Clarendon, rendered more legible by Albert Kapr.
 Used in the DDR for advertising.

 - Nidor: a slab serif by Harald Brödel.